 Here we see a nice mural of Faribault.

 We head out of town on County Rd 45 and end up taking a short detour.
 There is still a light tailwind.
 This turns out to be a pretty nice road.
-We stop in the town of Medford and have snack and so Jim can do some minor maintenance on his bike.
+We stop in the town of Medford and have a snack, and because Jim needs to do some minor maintenance on his bike.
 There's a sign across the road that says 'Central Park' here in Medford and it is just a small shelter with two picnic tables.
 I'm not sure that this meets the minimum requirements for a city park.

 The Owatonna airport has this unique sculpture on the side of I35.
 We ride into Owatonna and visit the historic National Farmers Bank designed by architect Louis Sullivan.